OxWearables/biobankAccelerometerAnalysis/docs/source/usage.rst

     2014-05-07 13:29:50.449+0100 [Europe/London],-0.089,-0.805,-0.59

 If your CSV is in a different format, there are options to flexibly parse these.
-Consider the below file with a different time format and the x/y/z columns having different index positions
+Consider the below file with a different time format and the x/y/z columns in different order:

 .. code-block:: console